Nemesis Usage Guide

 Alerting

-If Slack alerting is enabled, alerts on "interesting" files (e.g., parsed credentials, Nosey Parker hits, DPAPI data discovery, etc.) will be pushed to the configuered Slack webhook/channel with Nemesis as the bot user.
-These messages will contain the alert name, sanitized file name, file SHA1, download timestamp, agent ID, message details, and a link to the file details in the dashboard:
+ENV variable is set), alerts on "interesting" files (e.g., parsed credentials, Nosey Parker hits, DPAPI data discovery, etc.) will be pushed to the configuered Slack webhook/channel with Nemesis as the bot user.
+These messages will contain the alert name, alert category, any additional details, a sanitized file path and a link to the file details and finding details in the dashboard: